Account Search Logout

 Header Background Image

-He was four blocks down Brighton 12 when a feminine howl ripped through the air.
-All heads turned as wailing sirens grew deafening on approach.
-Police cruisers rushed past, their rubber treads screeching before opened doors hatched dozens of officers onto the pavement.
+Andrew was four blocks down Brighton 12 when a feminine howl ripped through the air.
+Wailing sirens grew deafening on approach as police cruisers rushed past, their rubber treads screeching.

-Brown boots crunched over the glass, and in them stood Cyril, handgun raised and firing.
-A storm of bullets ripped into the drywall and clouded the small space with dust.
+A storm of bullets ripped into the drywall and clouded the lobby with dust.
 Cyril’s short legs jerked like a tormented puppet before his body folded.
+Radek screamed, his face colored with rage as ammo exploded from his pistol.

 “You’re his friend?”
 The paramedic’s braids moved with her as she helped hoist the stretcher into the ambulance bay.
 “Can you ride with him?”

 Lying was all he could muster.
-“They got them all, Sam-Sam.”

-Samil wheezed.
-“They killed Konrad,”
+Samil wheezed, “They killed Konrad,”

 “Honey,” the paramedic asked.
 “Are you his family?”